The Surprising Effectiveness of Test-Time Training for Few-Shot Learning: TTT Transformations for ARC

 \subsection{Training Setup \& Hyperparameters}

-We use \texttt{torchtune}\citep{torchtune} library to train LoRA adapters on Llama-3 family of models.
+We use the \texttt{torchtune}\citep{torchtune} library to train LoRA adapters on Llama-3 family of models.
 We apply LoRA training to query and value projection weights of the self-attention layer, to the MLP weights and to the output projection layer (was only available for Llama-3 8B in \texttt{torchtune}).
-We present hyper-parameters of this training in \cref{tab:tthyperparam}.
+We present hyperparameters of this training in \cref{tab:ttthyperparam}.
+We also found that using quantized LoRA adapters~\citep{dettmers2024qlora} instead of standard (full-precision) LoRA leads to only a small drop in performance ($29\to26$ tasks solved with the 1B-parameter model), making it a viable option in memory-constrained settings.